michaverhagen/semi-website/knowledge-base/wiki-semi-consulting/learn/technology-summary/index.md

 ![SeMI hexagon](/img/SeMI-hexagon.jpg)

-The software enabling the SeMI-network (i.e., running on a SeMI node) is called Weaviate<sup><a href="/knowledge-base/implement/weaviate/" alt="Weaviate Documentation">(docs)</a></sup>.
+The software enabling the SeMI-network (i.e., running on a SeMI node) is called Weaviate.
 Weaviate is an open source project <a href="https://github.com/creativesoftwarefdn/weaviate" alt="Weaviate Github">available on Github</a>.
 When referring to the software, the name Weaviate is used.
 When referring to the network, the words SeMI-node are used.

 - **SeMI-node**, refers to a _knowledge graph node_ on the network.
 - **Weaviate**, refers to the software powering a SeMI-node.